- Program Overview

 The Cognitive Science Area also requires submission of a First-Year Research Paper requiring data collection and analysis.
 This paper must be submitted to the advisor and second reader at the end of the second semester of graduate study.

-Complete the following courses (required of all Integrative Neuroscience Area students):
+Complete the three following courses (required of all Integrative Neuroscience Area students):

 PSY 561 Cognitive and Behavioral Neuroscience I